 - 1. Stop the locomotive at the appropriate fuelling point. - 2.
 Move the Reverser into the Engine Only position. - 3.
 Move the Driver's Brake into the Neutral/Cab Shutdown position and ensure the Brake Pin is fully engaged. - 4.
 Press and hold the Engine Shutdown switch and wait until the engine comes to a complete stop. - 5.
 Fully apply the Handbrake. - 6.
 Move the Reverser into the Off position. - 7.
 Set the Master Key to Off. - 8.
 Leave the loco via the nearest door to the fuelling point. - 9.
-Locate and remove the Fuel Filler Cap (1) which is located centrally on either side of the locomotive's fuel tanks (between the locomotive's bogies). - 10.
+Locate and remove the Fuel Filler Cap (C) which is located toward the No. 2 end (B) on either side of the locomotive and in between the trailing No. 2 bogie and the centre battery and fuel tank compartments.
+The No. 1 End of the locomotive is shown as (A) in the image above. - 10.
 Pick up the Fuelling Hose from the Fuelling Point and insert it into the Fuel Filling Pipe. - 11.
 Operate the control on the Fuelling Point to being refuelling. - 12.
 Watch the Fuel Gauge and wait for the fuel tanks to fill to the full level. - 13.
 Remove the Fuelling Hose and replace it into the Fuelling Point receptacle. - 14.
 Replace the Fuel Cap. - 15.
 The locomotive is now refuelled and ready for start-up.

-Managing Heavy Freight in the BR Class 40
+Managing Heavy Freight in the BR Class 31